ardgeor/ardgeor.github.io/_posts/2023-01-16-abusing-shared-object-in-android-applications.md

 ### Summing up

 1. The attack paths presented here take advantage from neglected security holes.
-   Namely, protecting the integrity of a shared object (*.so) or checking the `show_touches` option to be disabled, in addition to a check on the developer options.
+   Namely, absence of integrity checks on the shared objects (*.so), and absence of a explicit check on the `show_touches` option to be disabled.

-2. The attacks require a shell session as root.
+2. The attack require a shell session as root.
 Actions will be carried out when the target application is not in use, so no need to worry about security checks (depending on how root has been obtained).

 3. Depending on the exact case (see the different cases discussed above), different additional requirements would be needed for the attack to be applicable:
   * If disabling the `FLAG_SECURE` flag is required, an unprotected shared object (being loaded before the PIN pad is used) is needed.
   * If the `show_touches` option is needed, the attack privilege must allow to edit the system settings.
-Moreover, a shell session not related to ADB is needed.
+Moreover, a shell session **not related to ADB** is needed.

+4. The attack can apply to any application, without customization, as long as the required conditions are fulfilled.

+### What else?

+Note that if we are able to inject code, this opens the door to new attacks :)

 ### Conclusion
-* Keep thinking about security, don't take it for granted!
+* Keep thinking about security, don't take it for granted.
 * Pay attention to the small details.
 Is there an easy way in somewhere?
 * Keep this picture in sight: